Radiation accidents...Why report?

 - rectify faults or defects in radiation apparatus and inform anyone who may have been exposed to radiation as a result of these faults.

-The EPA has prepared a Radiation Accident Notification (PDF 105KB) form that employers can use to report in radiation accidents.
+The EPA has prepared an online Radiation Accident Notification form that employers can use to report radiation accidents.

 A radiation accident is to be treated as having occurred if there is an occurrence that involves: